micros-workshop/micros-workshop.github.io/index.md

 ### Registration information

-**News:** The CIKM's OC has decided that each accepted paper must have **at least one author with "in-person workshop registration ($200)"**, even if all the authors will only attend virtually.
+**News:** The CIKM's OC has decided that each accepted paper must have **at least one author with "in-person workshop registration"**, even if all the authors will only attend virtually.

-For more information, plase visit the [conference website](https://www.cikm2022.org/)
+For more information, plase visit the [conference website](https://www.cikm2022.org/) and the [pricing page](https://www.cikm2022.org/pricing)

 <!--
 ### Accepted Papers